Lukas Walton: Politics

 In 2020, Walton gave $5,600 to the Biden campaign and $142,000 to the Democratic National Committee.

 Personal life

-As of 2022, Lukas Walton is ranked 106th in the Forbes annual list of the world's billionaires.

-He lives in Jackson, Wyoming and Chicago.
-As of September 2020, he was listed as the richest person in the state of Illinois.
+Walton lives in Jackson, Wyoming and Chicago.
 He is married to Samantha Walton, who is listed as the co-president with Lukas Walton in the Builders Initiative, which is a Walton family foundation.

+In 2022, Walton was ranked 106th in the Forbes annual list of the world's billionaires with a net worth of $16.5 billion.
+In 2024, Forbes estimated his net worth at $28 billion, ranking him as the 60th-richest person in the world as well as the richest person in the state of Illinois, which he had previously been in 2020 and 2023.